Undergraduate Departmental Majors

 Class of 2016

-Ellie Albarran is a junior in the German Department pursuing certificates in European Cultural Studies and the Teacher Preparation Program.
+Ellie Albarran is a senior in the German Department pursuing certificates in European Cultural Studies and the Teacher Preparation Program.
 Her academic interests span a range of topics including conceptions of the body in literary and performative works, history and applications of psychoanalysis, gender studies, and linguistics.
 Outside of East Pyne she dances and choreographs for various student groups on campus, participates in outdoor activities and trips, and manages a student-run organic vegetable garden.

-Colby Morris is a junior in the German Department pursuing certificates in European Cultural Studies and Contemporary European Politics & Society.
+Colby Morris is a senior in the German Department pursuing certificates in European Cultural Studies and Contemporary European Politics & Society.
 He is most interested in aesthetic and cultural theory, particular with regard to Berlin at the time of the Weimar Republic and turn-of-the-century in Vienna.
 He is currently spending the 2014-15 Academic Year in Berlin as part of the Berlin Consortium for German Studies, where he enjoys discovering obscure German bookstores, finding the best currywurst stands, and taking part in the German techno scene.

 T.J.
 Smith is a major in German pursuing a possible certificate in Creative Writing.
 His areas of interest include media theory, poetry, theater in the 19th and 20th centuries, and aesthetic responses to media-technological developments.
 Major experiences with the department have included a Summer Work Program internship at the Institut für Theater-, Film- und Medienwissenschaft of Goethe Universität Frankfurt am Main and a junior paper on Heiner Müller’s use of Shakespearean source material.
 Outside of his studies, he is involved with Lobster Club Improvisational Comedy, the Princeton Shakespeare Company, the International Relations Council, and WPRB Princeton 103.3 FM